deven96/rate-limiting/README.md

 that needed rate limiting and so this is a followup disguised in the form of a talk session about practical rate limiting

 The goal of this is not to be algorithmically precise to a tee, but to show real-world approaches to limiting request/traffic.
-This I broadly divide into `Buckets vs Windows` as they each have different appeals
+This I broadly divide into `Windows vs Buckets` as they each have different appeals

 ## Introduction